KhrystynaDubovyk/RequirementsTest/req-s/TRS/GetVehicleData_TRS.md

 4.
-In case mobile application GetVehicleData_request to SDL
+In case mobile application sends GetVehicleData_request to SDL
 with one and-or more allowed params and with one and-or more NOT-allowed params by Policies

 SDL must: